CubanJew/msfs20_custom_spad_controller/README.md

 ### Installation Instructions:
 1. Build the control interface board by following [schematics](https://github.com/CubanJew/msfs20_custom_spad_controller/blob/main/Hardware/Electrical/Schematic.pdf).

 2. 3D print STL files located in `/Hardware/Panel 3D Files/STL/`.
 You will need 3 Brackets, 1 Slide Potentiometer Lever Hat, and one of each of the three faceplates.
+Use soldering iron to heat insert four M3-4mm knurled brass inserts into each bracket's corner faceplate mounting holes and secure each faceplate to bracket with four M3-6mm bolts.

 3. Install buttons/potentiometers on to faceplate holes (Note: You will need to use a deburring tool to slightly enlarge the component holes as there is very little tolerance) and wire up connections between panel and control interface board.
 Refer to [Bill of Materials](https://github.com/CubanJew/msfs20_custom_spad_controller/blob/main/Hardware/Bill%20of%20Materials.txt) for parts information.

-3. To upload microcontroller firmware, install PlatformIO IDE and add `/Software/AVR/FLIGHT SIM SPAD INTERFACE/` as new folder project.
+4. To upload microcontroller firmware, install PlatformIO IDE and add `/Software/AVR/FLIGHT SIM SPAD INTERFACE/` as new folder project.
 Upload code to your Arduino Pro Micro.

-4.
+5. Add control interface board to SPAD.neXt as a new Serial device to SPAD.neXt under settings->Devices->Serial Devices->"Add New Device".

-2. Add Arduino as Serial device to SPAD.neXt under settings->Devices->Serial Devices.
+	Serial Port = = your USB COM port

 	Speed = 115200

 	Enable DTR = ON